maxwell-ng/udacity-DE-nano-degree-project/Project_2_data_warehousing_with_Redshift/README.md

 2. **Dimension Tables:** The dimension tables (users, songs, artists, time) provide additional context and descriptive attributes related to the events recorded in the fact table.
 They enable detailed analysis and drill-down capabilities.
 By separating these attributes into dimension tables, redundancy is reduced, and data integrity is maintained.

 **ETL Pipeline:**
-The Extract, Transform, Load (ETL) pipeline is responsible for extracting data from S3 buckets, loading it in raw format into staging tables, then transforming it into a suitable format, and loading it into fact and dimension tables.
+The Extract, Transform, Load (ETL) pipeline is responsible for extracting data from S3 buckets, loading it in raw format into staging tables, then transforming it into a suitable form, and loading it into fact and dimension tables.
 Here's a justification for the chosen ETL pipeline approach:

 1. **Extract:** The ETL pipeline extracts data from relevant S3 buckets to Sparkify database, such as song streaming log files and song data.
 2. **Transform:** The transformation stage involves cleaning, filtering, and structuring the extracted data.
 This process ensures data consistency, resolves inconsistencies, performs data type conversions, and applies business rules to derive meaningful insights.